 Another interesting analogy is to try and view yourself as an anthropologist.
 The role of an anthropologist is to watch others in their natural state without letting their own thoughts and feelings disrupt their observation.
 The only difference is that you need to be an observer of both yourself and others while being an astutely aware member of interactions.
 Clearly, a very demanding task, but that’s what makes monk mode so lucrative.

-In The Quintessential Academy, I refer to that state as a delicate mixture of pure emotional and social awareness.
+I like to refer to that state as a delicate mixture of pure emotional and social awareness.

 Another important point to consider when assuming observer mode is that there is no such thing as acceptable universal moral truth.
 There are just perceptions and different interpretations of reality and morality.
 Jonathan Haidt, explains that argument in “The Righteous Mind“: